 Garages

-What I had understood to be Moore's garage half way along the bypass went (I think in the late 70's) and is now a tool hire business.
+The Fina garage that I had understood to be Moore's garage half way along the bypass went (I think in the late 70's) and is now a tool hire business. location

-The Shell (previously Heron) garage on the A30 north of the village centre near Pantiles closed in the late 90's and the caravan sales business that was behind it expanded into the whole site though now seems to have been replaced by an up-market used car sales business.
+The Shell (previously Heron) garage on the A30 north of the village centre near the old Police Station closed in the late 90's and the caravan sales business that was behind it expanded into the whole site.
+The site usage evolved into an up-market used car sales business, but this relocated in early 2018 and the site razed, it is understoof for a husing development. location

-The Texaco garage on Jenkins Hill has also closed and the site is currently being used for a car wash & cafe.
-The former Shell, Total and Texaco sites retain the large canopies that they had on the forecourts when used for petrol sales.
+The Texaco (previously National) garage on Jenkins Hill has also closed and the site was for quite a while used for a car wash & cafe.
+It is now another used car sales site..location.
+The former Shell, Total and Texaco sites retain the large canopies that they had on the forecourts when used for petrol sales

-The Murco garage on Guildford Road is now a tyre and exhaust fitters.
+The Murco garage on Guildford Road is now a tyre and exhaust fitters.. location

-The Hart Dene garage was demolished and replaced by yet another office block.
+The Hart Dene garage on Bridge Road was demolished and replaced by yet another office

 The Central Garage has long-since gone (more).